TomasJohansson/crsTransformations/docs/README.md

 The above '*goober*' library is only useful for transformation between WGS84 (which is a very common global CRS) and the Swedish coordinate reference systems (CRS) SWEREF99 (13 versions e.g. "SWEREF99 TM") and RT90 (6 versions e.g. "RT90 2.5 gon V").

-The above '*geotools*' library is using geotools which currently seems to not be distributed to "Maven Central" but can be used by adding an additional repository (https://repo.osgeo.org/repository/release/) as in the Gradle and Maven sections of this webpage.
+The above '*geotools*' library is using GeoTools which currently seems to not be distributed to "Maven Central" but can be used by adding an additional repository as described in the [Known problems](#known-problems) sections of this webpage.
+(but currently can GeoTools not be used from Android or Jython as mentioned within that same section of known problems)

 The above artifact "crs-transformation-*constants*" is actually totally independent from the others.
 It is not depending on anything and nothing depends on it.